Louis-yes/gleam-button/README.md

 ## If I did it again
-I would have asked up front what elements were most important, and focussed on those.
+I would ask up front what was most important, and focussed on that.
 I jumped in a little too eagerly.

 ## Thanks for your time